mykalsullivan/cpsc2376-sullivan/projects/project04/README.md

 ## Screenshot:
 ![Screenshot](screenshot.png)

 _Note: This codebase is not complete.
-Placing walls and some of the game's core logic is not yet implemented._
+Placing walls and some of the game's core logic is not yet implemented.
+In fact, the only goal of the game so far is to just reach the other side.
+Not too fun, but oh well._

 ## Prerequisites:
 Ensure you have the latest version of SDL2 and CMake installed.